iilab/ltfhc-next/docs/USB_install_instructions.md

 4. Starting database...Done
 5. Installing application...Done.
 6. Testing application...Done.
+7. Bootstrapping replication...Done.
+System ready for testing in the browser at https://www.health/
 ```

 If all of these steps complete successfully, you will have a working installation!
 If not, you